Your Privacy Rights:

 Access to Your Personal Information:

-You may ask for access to any personal information we hold about you.
+You may ask for access to any personal information I hold about you.
 Summary information is available on request.
-More detailed requests which require archive or other retrieval costs may be subject to our normal professional and disbursement fees.
+More detailed requests which require archive or other retrieval costs may be subject to my normal professional and disbursement fees.

 If PLPC holds information about you and you can establish that it is not accurate, complete and up-to-date, Pellegrino Law Professional Corporation will take reasonable steps to correct it.